aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1480-Basic Methods and Attributes - On Real World Dataset.md

 We can observe from this output:

 * 'gender', 'race/ethnicity', 'parental level of education', 'lunch' and 'test preparation course' are of data type - object.
-* 'math score', 'reading score' and 'writing score' are of data type - int64 (i.e. integer).
+* 'math score', 'reading score', and 'writing score' are of data type - int64 (i.e. integer).

 ### info( )

-* **info( ):** This method will return a concise summary about the DataFrame.
+* **info( ):** This method will return a concise summary of the DataFrame.